 As strange as it sounds, objects themselves don’t have color.
 They have properties that determine which wavelengths of light are absorbed, and which are reflected.
 It is the mixture of the reflected light that enters our eyes and gives us the perception of color.

 Think about a red car sitting under a streetlight.
 All of the colors from the halogen light are shining on it, yet we only see red.
 That’s because the car’s paint is absorbing the green and blue rays of the white light and reflecting the red.
 When you look at the car, your retina receives the reflected red light and sends a message to the brain: This car is red.

 However the shade will change as the color temperature of the sunlight changes.
 This quick video demonstrates it well.

-The car definitely looks red under noon daylight, but appears bluer under the night sky, and more yellow under fluorescent and horizon sunlight; but without a point of reference, they all just look red.
+While the car definitely looks red under noon daylight, it appears bluer under the night sky, and more yellow under fluorescent and horizon sunlight.
+However, without a point of reference, they all just look red.

 Color memory can actually make you feel like you’re losing your mind!

 Our brains have “learned” how objects should look, and we apply this knowledge to everything we see.

 Take white, for example.
 Magazine pages, newspapers, and printer paper are all white, but if you lay them together, you’ll see that the each white is actually quite different.
 The newsprint will appear more yellow, and next to the newspaper the printer paper will probably look even brighter than you originally thought.
 That’s because our eyes tend to capture the brightest part of the scene, call it white, and judge all other colors relative to this “bright-level.”

 Here’s a cool optical illusion from Beau Lotto that illustrates how our color memory can completely change the appearance of a color.